 Note: The SUCI will be stored in the UE for 60s after it is generated.

+Editor’s Note: In case a SUCI is sent when the timer is not expired, the solution will consider a genuine SUCI as an attack.
+It is FFS how to deal with the incoming SUCI within 60s in the UDM

 6.2.X.3 Evaluation